dsl-logo

 Particularly if they are responsible for making the payments.

-For example, if your partner usually pays certain bills but ends up missing a payment, your credit score could be damaged.
+For example, if your partner usually pays certain shared bills but ends up missing a payment, your credit score could be impacted negatively.

 9. Court judgments